 If you are unable to force close the frozen application or program even by using the command.
 In such a scenario, you will have to execute the Task manager method to force close unresponsive Windows and to get rid of them.
 Let’s check step by step method using which you can force close an unresponsive Windows.

-- To begin, open Task Manager either by pressing the Ctrl+Shift+Esc shortcut or by searching it in the start menu.
+- Press the Ctrl+Shift+Esc shortcut key and launch the Task Manager or search it in the start menu.